ccarro30/prota-factorio-server/README.md

 Whether you are self hosting or hosting on the cloud, a Static IP (or Dynamic DNS) is always recommended in order for external users to be able to consistently connect to your instance.
 Consumer ISPs and Cloud Hosting services often have the right to change your non-static publicly facing IP without warning.

+### Updating
+I'm still working out a better solution to pulling down new versions of this project as a whole.
+But when it comes to updating or changing the Factorio version the server is running or updating any mods, it is trivial to do this maintenance yourself.

+#### Change Factorio Version
+1. Stop the server using `docker-compose down` in the directory of your instance
+2. Modify the Dockerfile ARG `FACTORIO_VERSION` to the version of your choosing
+3. Build the Docker project: `docker-compose build main-server`
+4. Start the server again using: `docker-compose run -d main-server ./bin/start`

+#### Update Mod Versions Automatically
+If you do not possess a `$FACTORIO_USER_ID` and/or `$FACTORIO_KEY` please visit https://www.factorio.com and
+login.
+Replace `$FACTORIO_USER_ID` with your Username and `$FACTORIO_KEY` with your Token.

+1. Stop any running server using `docker-compose down` in the directory of your instance
+2. If you've never built the server, do so: `docker-compose build main-server`
+3. Update the mods using: `docker-compose run main-server ./bin/update-mods.sh $FACTORIO_USER_ID $FACTORIO_KEY`
+4. Re-build the server: `docker-compose build main-server`
+5. Start the server again using: `docker-compose run -d main-server ./bin/start`

+### Server Logs
+Logs for a live server instance are exported using an bind mount to `./log/server-logs.log`.
+These can be streamed elsewhere if desired.

 ## Remarks and Comments
 I (Prota/ccarro30) am in no way affiliated with the development of the game Factorio or its